 First, learn about landscape design.
 Local landscaping groups and garden centers often offer courses for homeowners.
 Look through magazines and online sources for yards you want.
 Read a good landscape design book or visit a landscapingwebsite.
 Drive around town and note any landscape effects you particularly love.
-Put everything on paper prior to buying a single plant or digging a
+Put everything on paper prior to buying a single plant or digging a single hole.

 You will save the most money by doing the physical labor of landscaping yourself.
 Professional landscapers normally charge a planting fee for everything they put in the ground.
 For jobs that are simple but too big to manage alone, hire college or high-school kids.
 For the really big or complex jobs, you might find it worth the money to call the professional landscape contractor, who has the proper equipment and know-how.

 Share what you know and get paid to write HERE.
 Join now!